Automattic/wp-calypso/packages/wp-checkout/README.md

 Renders the "Pay" button.
 Requires a `total` prop and a `paymentMethod` prop to identify the system it should use for submitting the data.
 The `value` prop can be used to customize the text which by default will be "Pay " followed by `total.amount.displayValue`.

 When clicked, the button will call its `onClick` prop.
 The parent component must then call the `submitCheckout()` function that is exported by this package which will take a specific action based on its first argument.

+### getPaymentMethods()

+A helper function that will return an array of all payment method objects.
+See `usePaymentMethod()`, which returns the active object only.

 ### OrderReviewLineItems